dmustanger/7dtd-ServerTools/README.md

 Set a numeric value for Ban

 ### Description
-Players that violate PvE Lobby or Market space will be hit with a strike.
+Players that violate a PvE Lobby or Market space will be hit with a strike.
 If they get too many of them, it will apply a penalty.

 Set how many strikes a player can have before applying the penalties.